heroapoorva/scilicet/README.md

   Currently, when the server is started, the app runs a create table query in postgres inferred from the definition from the Students.java class.

 # Endpoints
-1) /
+1) `/`
-    curl localhost:8080
+    `curl localhost:8080`
   This is an endpoint to check if configuration works.

-2) /jdbc_insert
+2) `/jdbc_insert`
-    curl localhost:8080/jdbc_insert
+    `curl localhost:8080/jdbc_insert`
-  This endpoint is implemented using JDBC connection.
+  This endpoint is implemented using JDBC.
   This inserts a row into the students table in the database provided in the URL in application.properties file.

-3) /jpa_select
+3) `/jpa_select`
-    curl localhost:8080/jpa_select
+    `curl localhost:8080/jpa_select`
   This endpoint is implemented using JPA.
   This runs a count query against the students table and returns the number of rows in the table.

-4) /jpa_insert
+4) `/jpa_insert`
-    curl localhost:8080/jpa_insert
+    `curl localhost:8080/jpa_insert`
+  First, we create a student object and pass in the arguments for all attributes except "ID" which is the primary key because it is auto inferred.
   This endpoint is implemented using JPA.
-  First, we create a student object and pass in the arguments for all attributes except "ID" which is the primary key because it is auto inferred.

 # Decisions/Learnings
-1) I am using Maven instead of Gradle, seemed easier to get started.
+1) I am using Maven instead of Gradle, I was able to get Maven working with less debugging.
 2) I am using Lombok to not have to write getters and setters
 3) I am using JPA as an ORM to not have to write raw SQL statements.
 4) I am using Hibernate, as it takes cares few things, like, creating a table when it does not exist and I have defined it.